 What is a Metagame?

 In broadest terms, a Metagame is the game that takes place around another game.

 What does that mean?

 Well, think of it like this: while a tournament is made up of many games, each with their own opponents and objectives, these all take place within another, larger game that isn’t defined by strict rules.
 In that game, players are trying to “win” by building the army list that will give them the best chance to beat their likely opponents.
-For example, you may determine or observe that 70% of tournament lists include one or more Imperial Knights.
-When you build your list, you plan for this by making sure you have multiple ways to destroy Knights, and those methods are distributed among several smaller units that won’t die quickly to shooting from Knights.
+For example, you may determine or observe that 50% of tournament lists are some variant of Space Marines.
+When you build your list, you plan for being able to kill a lot of Marine-equivalent infantry – so guns with high Strength and AP values that can overcome the Marines’ Toughness and high armour saves.
 That’s metagaming.

 Isn’t that list tailoring?
 Is metagaming bad?